leafo/lapis/docs/html_generation.md

 ```

 If you want to use helpers like `@url_for` you also need to include them in the
 widget instance.
-Any object can be included as a helper, and it's methods will
+Any object can be included as a helper, and its methods will
 be made available inside of the widget.

 ```moon